LaPepega/Chat99/README.md

 # Chat99

-The simplest possible P2P cli chat made with TCP sockets in C99 with no external libraries.
+The simplest possible P2P cli chat made with UDP sockets in C99 with no external libraries.

 > **Warning!**
 >